The Origin and Evolution of Multiple Star Systems: MODELS FOR MULTIPLE STAR FORMATION

-On the other hand, in regions of high stellar density, interactions between truly unbound stars in the absence of gas can lead to the formation of new binaries and partner exchange.
+On the other hand, in regions of high stellar density, interactions between truly unbound stars in the absence of gas can lead to the formation of new binaries and partner exchange .
 The outcome of such interactions is fairly well understood and can be modelled statistically.
 For example the adage that hard binaries are hardened by such interactions while soft binaries become softer \citep{Heggie1975} suggests that very frequent interactions should tend to drive binary separations towards a bimodal rather than unimodal distribution -- notably inconsistent with most observations (see Fig.~\ref{fig:Floga}).
 More recent work has emphasized the important contributions of higher order multiples to the overall interaction rates in clusters of moderate density \citep{GellerLeigh2015,HamersSamsing2020}.
 In particular binary-single and binary-binary interactions can produce a much more diverse set of outcomes, including the formation of very compact binaries \citep{DorvalBoily2017}.
 While relevant for dense open clusters and globular clusters, these processes are sub-dominant in gas-rich environments.
-Moreover, even when rapid dynamical instabilities occur that change orbital parameters, system multiplicity, or hierarchy, they rarely lead to the order of magnitude changes in separation that are required to explain very close binaries.
+Moreover, even when rapid dynamical instabilities occur that change orbital parameters, system multiplicity, or hierarchy, they rarely lead to the order of magnitude changes in separation that are required to explain very close binaries \citep[e.g.,][]{Wall2019}.
 Orbital hardening is often driven by the ejection of a formerly bound companion; because the ejected object is typically the lowest mass, the total energy and angular momentum removed from the system in such an interaction causes more moderate changes in semi-major axis \citep{ValtonenKarttunen2006,Kratter2011}.
+Partner exchange and shifting hierarchies also occur frequently in gas-rich environments \citep{Bate2012,RyuLeigh2017,Cournoyer2021}.
+Such interactions are fundamental to shaping the final multiplicity distribution observed for pre-MS and field stars and may even explain some of the evolution between the Class 0 and I phase (see \S\ref{sec:ProtoStatistics}).
+Crucial as it may be, there is little fundamental theory to describe this process.
+Although some theories of multiple formation argue that most if not all objects are born in binaries \citep{Kroupa1995, Kroupa2008}, modern numerical simulations produce some stars that are never bound to another cluster member \citep{Bate2012,LeeOffner2019pub}.